Kaiō Hiroyuki: Early career

 Koga did karate for two years in elementary school, and judo in his second year of junior high school.
 He had not shown much interest in sumo but was asked by his parents to take part in sumo competitions.
 It was at one such competition in Fukuoka that he was spotted by the wrestler Kaiki, later Tomozuna Oyakata.
-After being introduced to Kaiki by a mutual acquaintance in Nōgata, the young Koga was recruited to Tomozuna stable upon graduation from junior high.
+After being introduced to Kaiki by a common acquaintance in Nōgata, the young Koga was recruited to Tomozuna stable upon graduation from junior high.
 Kaiki thought so highly of the apprentice that he promised Koga's parents that he would become a sekitori by the age of 20.
 However, because the move had been set up by others around him, and he had not ever had the ambition to be a rikishi himself, Koga initially had doubts that he would be able to succeed in sumo.

 He made his professional debut in March 1988, at the same time as former yokozuna Akebono, Takanohana and Wakanohana, who all made the top division faster than him but who had all retired by 2003.
 Initially fighting under his own surname, he reached the makushita division in September 1990 after winning the sandanme championship with a perfect 7–0 record.
 He won the makushita tournament in July 1991 and in November 1991, in his hometown tournament in Kyushu, he earned promotion to the sekitori ranks—a performance he later recalled as one of his most memorable ever.
 Upon making his debut in second highest jūryō division in January 1992 he adopted the shikona of Kaiō.
 After a few injury problems he worked his way up the jūryō division and reached the top makuuchi division for the first time in May 1993.
 He fell back to jūryō after a 4–11 score in his makuuchi debut.
 This meant that, oddly, he had recorded a make-koshi or losing score in every tournament in which he was debuting in a new division.
 However, he returned to the top division in November 1993, where he was to remain for the rest of his career.
 After defeating his first yokozuna and winning his first special prize in March 1994, he was promoted to a san'yaku rank for the first time for the following tournament in May 1994, at komusubi.
 He made sekiwake rank in January 1995, and came through with a winning record and another prize in his sekiwake debut.